Gender Pay Gap

 Showing our commitment

-• We continue to work with external recruitment partners to extend the reach of our search and selection activities to bring in the best talent regardless of demographic or background.
+We continue to work with external recruitment partners to extend the reach of our search and selection activities to bring in the best talent from the broadest range of backgrounds.
+We work with executive search firms that are signatories to the standard voluntary code of conduct for executive search firms.

-We are looking forward to working together to make ICG a more diverse and inclusive place of which we can all be proud.
+We are committed to working together to make ICG a more diverse and inclusive organisation that we can all be proud of.
+More information, including on our policies, employee initiatives and networks can be found within the our Inclusion section.

 We confirm that all the information we have disclosed is accurate and our statistics have been calculated according to the requirements of The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
 Figures reviewed and verified by Willis Towers Watson.